‘Journalism is Not a Crime’ written in Arabic calligraphy on the rubble of the destroyed Al-Jalaa Tower © Belal Khaled.

 Next slide

 We are committed to freedom of the press, advocate for journalists’ safety, and support individuals in vulnerable situations.
 We organize public conversations that promote independent reporting as a tool for civic engagement and social impact.
-Our regular online events and in-person presentations — as well as Dispatches, our Substack publication — probe the production and power of images and campaign for a diverse, secure, and viable profession, especially for freelancers worldwide.
+Our regular online events and in-person presentations — as well as Dispatches, our Substack publication — probe the production and power of images and strive for a diverse, secure, and viable profession, especially for freelancers worldwide.
 We do not endorse political parties or take partisan positions.

 Event Image